Thijmen73/advanced-snake/README.md

 # Contributions

-For every aspect of this project, we work on the project together, nobody works on a specific part.
+All group members contributed to every aspect of the project, tasks were not divided among us.